yeyee2901/yy-neovim-config-lua/README.md

 4. If it succeeds, then it should automatically install the required plugins!

-5. Try opening any file and either press ' SPACE - t - f ', or running this command in neovim:
+5. Try opening any file and either press ' SPACE-t-f ', or running this command in neovim:
 ```vim
 :Telescope find_files
 ```
-6. If you're not messing up something, you can watch ChrisAtMachine / TJ DeVries videos & livestreams.
+6. If you're messing up something, you can watch ChrisAtMachine / TJ DeVries videos & livestreams.
 They provide clear explanation on these setups.
 Regarding LSP setups, do watch ChrisAtMachine's video: https://www.youtube.com/watch?v=NXysez2vS4Q&t=915s

-7. There are also instructions on the init.vim file.
+7. There are also instructions on the init.lua file.
 Be sure to read it~

 &nbsp;
 # SNAPSHOTS